andykang8099/viral-ancestral/file_list.md

 ## __Picornviridae_N4__

-This folder contains the construction of the ancestral sequence of N4 node of picornviridae, the original alignment file is "picornaviridae_w_outgroup_aligned.fasta"
+This folder contains the construction of the ancestral sequence of N4 node of picornviridae, the original alignment file is "picornaviridae_w_outgroup_aligned.fasta", and its confidence values.

 There are two ways to construct N4.
 The first is to use all the taxons (original file), and the second way uses only two children: Encephalomyocarditis virus and Theilo virus (new file).

 - __picornaviridae_aligned_N4_original.fasta__
 - __picornaviridae_aligned_N4_new.fasta__
+- __picornaviridae_wo_outgroup_w_root_N4_children_only_ConfValue.txt__